Shiri Appleby: Career

-Appleby began her acting career at the age of four, starting with advertisements for various products such as Cheerios and M&M's.
-She started acting and taking acting classes because her parents were concerned that she was so shy and introverted.
+Appleby began her acting career at the age of four, starting with advertisements for various products including Cheerios and M&M's.
+She began acting and taking acting classes because her parents were concerned that she was so shy and introverted.
 Her first advertisement was for Raisin Bran, but it was never aired.
 She made guest appearances on many television programs, most notably thirtysomething (1987), Doogie Howser, M.D.
 (1989), ER (1994), Baywatch (1989), Xena: Warrior Princess (1995), 7th Heaven (1997), Beverly Hills, 90210 (1990), before landing her break-out role in the series Roswell (1999–2002), where she tried out for the roles of Isabel and Maria before landing the leading role of Liz Parker.

-Appleby has been featured in a number of music videos, such as Bon Jovi's video for "It's My Life" with Will Estes, and the 2004 video for the song "I Don't Want to Be" by Gavin DeGraw, opposite Scott Mechlowicz.
-She also appeared in Sense Field's music video for "Save Yourself," which is part of the Roswell soundtrack and featured in the first season DVD box set.
+Appleby has been featured in a number of music videos, including Bon Jovi's video for "It's My Life" with Will Estes, and the 2004 video for the song "I Don't Want to Be" by Gavin DeGraw, opposite Scott Mechlowicz.
+She appeared in Sense Field's music video for "Save Yourself," which is part of the Roswell soundtrack and featured in the first season DVD box set.
 In 2006, she had a recurring role on the short-lived ABC drama Six Degrees as Anya, a young assistant in a relationship with a much older photographer.
-Later that year, she played Hildy Young in the new USA Network series To Love and Die, that began airing in late December 2008.
+Later in the same year, she played Hildy Young in the new USA Network series To Love and Die, that began airing in late December 2008.
 She also participated in a short film called Carjacking directed by Dan Passman and co-starring Geoff Stults.
 In 2007, she appeared in the movie What Love Is alongside Cuba Gooding Jr., Matthew Lillard, and Anne Heche.
-She also participated in another short film Love Like Wind from Shaolin Film Productions.
-At the end of the year, she appeared as Charlie Wilson's press secretary in the film Charlie Wilson's War, which stars Tom Hanks and Julia Roberts.
+Appleby participated in another short film Love Like Wind from Shaolin Film Productions.
+At the end of 2007, she appeared as Charlie Wilson's press secretary in the film Charlie Wilson's War, which stars Tom Hanks and Julia Roberts.
 In 2008, Appleby had a recurring role on the 15th and final season of ER (her second time on the show), playing an intern named Daria Wade.